Welcome to Milo!

 return 0

-}The standard library also includes mutexes, rwlocks, and atomics for when you need shared mutable state with fine-grained control.
+}The compiler enforces thread safety — data sent across threads must implement Send.
+The standard library also includes mutexes, rwlocks, and atomics for shared mutable state.

 Modules and Packages